coderefinery/TTT4HPC_parallel_workflows/content/pitfalls/os_side.md

 times, with each iteration taking a 2 minutes.
 So in total you have a runtime of about 333 hours.
 If you now split this into ten thousand individual jobs, you:

-- try to read the same files in your environment ten thousand times (leading to the i/o speed issues discribed above), which can increase the startup time
+- try to read the same files in your environment ten thousand times (leading to the i/o speed issues described above), which can increase the startup time
 - and you add 10000 minutes of startup time to the execution of your code.
   Overall out of 20002 minutes of CPU time you now likely have some 35000 minutes (if not more).
-Depending on whether you pay for your usage, this might cause siginificant cost increases.
+Depending on whether you pay for your usage, this might cause significant cost increases.
 In addition, the sheer amount of the jobs put a lot of burden on the scheduler, and you might even run into job limits on your cluster.
   To avoid this kind of scenario and more efficiently use the resources, it is often better to group multiple iterations into one job.
 From our experience a good minimum target run time is about one hour.
 In the case described above, this